 - Describe the history of real estate development and key factors affecting the industry

-- Understand “the developer,” forms of development ownership, potential partners, and the development process
+- Demonstrate your understanding of “the developer,” forms of development ownership, potential partners, and the development process

 - Explain how value is added to land, residual land calculations, development requirements, and forms of control